-In order to meet the needs of all pupils, Winchmore offers five alternative pathways.
-Most students will pursue their studies in one of these academic or academic/ vocational routes made up of GCSEs in English Language, English Literature, Mathematics, Science and a Modern Foreign Language (French, Spanish, German or Turkish).
-In addition, up to three option subjects, including Geography and History, can be selected, enabling pupils to attain the English Baccalaureate.
-Students can select one or more Vocational Qualification from a range which include; BTEC Health and Social Care, WJEC Catering and Hospitality and NCFE Health and Fitness.
+In order to meet the needs of all pupils, Winchmore offers three alternative pathways.
+Most students will pursue their studies in one of three academic or academic/vocational routes made up of GCSEs in English Language, English Literature, Mathematics, Science and a Modern Foreign Language (French, German or Spanish).
+In addition, three option subjects, including Geography and History, can be selected, enabling pupils to attain the English Baccalaureate.
+Also, students can select one or more Vocational Qualifications from a range which include; BTEC Health and Social Care, WJEC Catering and Hospitality and NCFE Sports Studies.

-GCSE Religious Education is delivered alongside Physical Education (PE) and Relationship, Sex and Health Education (RSHE) which includes careers education, guidance and enterprise to all students.
+GCSE Religious Education is delivered alongside Physical Education (PE) and Personal Social, Citizenship and Health Education (PSCHEE) which includes careers education, guidance and enterprise to all students.

-We have one of the largest Sixth Forms in North London with over 500 students, offering a wide range of Level 2 and Level 3 academic and vocational study programmes designed to ensure students move onto high quality university courses, apprenticeships or employment.
+We have one of the largest Sixth Forms in North London with over 470 students, offering a wide range of Level 2 and Level 3 academic and vocational study programmes designed to ensure students move onto high quality university courses, apprenticeships or employment.
 A significant majority of our YII students decide to progress into the Winchmore Sixth Form.